Branding, Marketing, and Advertising: Learn the Differences

-As for persuasive ads, as the name clearly suggests, they aim at urging the customers to buy your product or service through emphasizing on its features and attributes and why it is better than what your competitors are offering.
+As for persuasive ads, as the name clearly suggests, they aim at urging the customers to buy your product or service by emphasizing its features and attributes and why it is better than what your competitors are offering.

-Reminder as an objective is not less important than the first two.
-A brand needs to affirm its placement inside the customer’s mind through reminding him why its products and services are better than the others.
+A reminder as an objective is not less important than the first two.
+A brand needs to affirm its placement inside the customer’s mind by reminding him why its products and services are better than the others.

 3- Branding - or how to build an intangible giant: